TheHardeep/fenix/wiki/Manual.md

 ## Usage

-To connect to an broker and start trading you need to import an exchange class from fenix library.
+To connect to a broker and start trading you need to import an exchange class from fenix library.

 To get the full list of ids of supported broker programmatically: